vanyasem/InfANT/README.md

 It has **no** databases included, and at this point in can be used only as a basis for more complicated projects.

-It was **not** tested on Linux and it probably will never be.
+It was **not** tested on systems other than Windows and it probably will never be.
+(Until I get really bored) It was tested and works perfectly on Windows 7, Windows 8, Windows 8.1 and Windows 10.

 ###Futurelog
- * Make an installer with autostart (it's currently portable only)
+ * Make an installer (it's currently portable only)
- * Add an ability to scan compressed files
+ * Add an ability to scan every file in archives w/o password
  * Integrate it into right-click menu
  * Optimize scanning on high-end machines
- * Add real-time protection (detect new drives, detect opened binaries)
+ * Add real-time protection (detect new drives, detect opened binaries, etc.)
- * Seperate GUI and libs in 2 different packages
+ * Separate GUI and libs in 2 different packages (so it will be easy to merge it into something else)
- * ?Add translations to other languages
+ * Make a Russian localization (and a way for you to easily push your own translations)
  * ?Switch to MD5 and add some databases
+ * ?Add autostart with Windows

 ###Detailed info
-Later?
+Will make it if somebody requests.

 ---
-*Inf stands for "Infinity" and ANT stands for "ANTivirus" (ants work really hard btw).
+*Inf stands for "Infinity" and ANT stands for "ANTivirus" (ants work really hard).